neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

         └── ...
 ```

-The location of the folder indicates to which data the metadata belongs to.
-A metadata
-file applies to all levels below it.

 ## Inheritance

-In some cases, the same metadata might not apply to all datasets within the project.
+In some cases, the same metadata might not apply to all data within the project.
 In this case, a `metadata.yaml` file can be placed at a lower level, overwriting
 the metadata fields at a higher level.

-For example, let's say that `sub-001`, `ses-002` used a different gain due to an
+For example, let's say that `sub-001/ses-001` used a different sampling frequency,
+due to an experimental error.
+Instead of 30000 Hz, 27000 Hz was used.

-experimental error.
-We can put a `metadata.yaml` file in the `sub-001` folder
+We can put a new `metadata.yaml` file in the `sub-001/ses-001` folder
-with the `ephys` entry and `...`.
-Now, gain at XXX applies to all sessions except for.
+with the `ephys` entry and updated sampling frequency:

 ```
 └── my_project/